Coleridge-Initiative/big-data-and-social-science/docs/07-ChapterML.md

 versus (1 -- specificity).
 Both AUCs can be helpful metrics to compare the performance of different methods and the maximum value the AUC can take is 1.
-If, however, we care about a specific part on the precision--recall curve, we have to look at finer-grainedmetrics.
+If, however, we care about a specific part on the precision--recall curve, we have to look at finer-grained metrics.

 Let us consider an example from public health.
 Most public health agencies conduct inspections of various sorts to detect health hazard